 - school subsidies for the poorest communities;

-- development of conservation agriculture, with the creation of gardens managed by the local community, training courses for beekeeping and fire management.
+- development of conservation agriculture, with the creation of gardens managed by the local community, training courses for beekeeping (71 courses with 1552 participants) and fire management.

 - the improved skills and/or knowledge of 11,694 local community members, including 5,972 women;

 - the increase in the number of people, 34,250, who experienced an increase in water quality and/or improved access to drinking water as a result of project activities, measured against the no-project scenario.

 Latest updates GHG emission reductions.
 Date of issue: 30 June 2021